hanabi/hanabi.github.io/Reference.md

   * Bob recognizes that this must be a *Shadow Finesse*, and must determine where the Shadow lies:
   * David's red 2 is on *third Finesse Position*, so Bob must see whether Cathy's *third Finesse Position* is playable.
 If it is not, he himself must hold the Shadow on his own *third Finesse Position*.
   * Sure enough, Cathy's slot 3 is a green 1, so Bob knows that this was a *Reverse Shadow Finesse*.
 Bob plays his red 1.
-  * From Cathy's perspective, she now knows this indeed was a *Reverse Shadow Finesse* and she must immediately blindplay her *third Finesse Position*
+  * From Cathy's perspective, she now knows this indeed was a *Reverse Shadow Finesse* and she must immediately blind-play her *third Finesse Position*
-  * From David's perspective, the blindplayed green 1 is very surprising.
+  * From David's perspective, the blind-played green 1 is very surprising.
 He realizes what has happened, and marks his matching red 2 appropriately.
-* A _Shadow Finesse_ is **Illegal** if the blindplay could be misinterpreted as a different kind of move:
+* A _Shadow Finesse_ is **Illegal** if the blind-play could be misinterpreted as a different kind of move:
    1. When the Shadow would play from *First Finesse Position* and could be misinterpreted as a *Bluff* or *Trash Finesse*.
    2. When the Shadow would play from *Second* or *Third Finesse Position* and could be misinterpreted as a _5 Color Ejection_ or _Unknown Trash Discharge_.
 * The Shadow must come before the Target: in other words, it is normally **Illegal** for Bob to hold the Target (since he can't clearly see that a _Shadow Finesse_ is occurring and therefore might try to clue or _Bluff_ the Shadow in Cathy's hand).